stevana/coverage-guided-pbt/README-unprocessed.md

 surprising thing, but rather that the extra characters would sometimes crash the program that they tried to invoke.

-Among these programs were basic utilities such as vi, mail, cc, make, sed, awk, sort, etc, and it was reasonable to expect that these would give an error message rather than crash and core dump if fed with some extra characters caused by the rain.
+Among these programs were basic utilities such as `vi`, `mail`, `cc`, `make`, `sed`, `awk`, `sort`, etc, and it was reasonable to expect that these would give an error message rather than crash and core dump if fed with some extra characters caused by the rain.

 So the project set out to basically recreate what the rain did, but more effectively, but essentially generating random noise (stream of bytes) and